The Callowhill Cut

 After 1898.
 The railroad siding now enters the factory at a lower level.
 The iron works was later replaced by a warehouse for American Stores, which was replaced by a surface parking lot, then the Tivoli.

-Looking west at open subway from 19th Street, early 20th century.
+Looking west at open subway from 19th Street in 1900.
 The wooden granary building on the left burned down in 1925 and was replaced with the current concrete granary.
 The siding under the current Tivoli is clearly seen on the right, as well as the connecting ramp up to the granary on the left.

 2018 view with granary ramp, and the siding under the Tivoli partially filled in with stone and dirt

-This view is from 16th Street looking west sometime before 1925 (the wooden Granary is in the back left at 20th Street).
+This view is from 16th Street looking west in 1898.
+The wooden granary is in the back left at 20th Street.
+The angled bridge into the William Sellers Company is still with us.
 You can also see the still existent ramps that brought freight cars up to and into the factories.

 2018 scene from 16th Street looking west.
-The "Baldwin Bridge" is the last remnant of the huge Baldwin factory.
-This bridge connects nothing now.
+The angled bridge connects nothing now.

 1923 photo looking west from 21st Street bridge at east entrance of railroad tunnel.
 Ramp to Knickerbocker Ice Company on the left and the Philadelphia Museum of Art under construction in top left of image.